 Lunch was always the highlight of my day.

 Obviously… Everyday I dream about food… all day.

-The spots that I really miss the most are Quickfish Poke, The Whole Bowl, and Cafe Yumm.
-And, if you’re not native to Portland, or haven’t visited before, you probably have no idea what the last two places I named are all about.
+The spots that I really miss the most are Cafe Yumm and the Whole Bowl.
+And, if you’re not native to Portland, or haven’t visited before, you probably have no idea what these places are all about.

 The Whole Bowl is a food cart with a few locations around Portland.
 It serves up bowls of rice & beans topped with a “Tali sauce” and then loaded up with lots of toppings like sour cream, cilantro, cheese, salsa, avocado & black olives.